-SECTION A BIOGRAPHICAL AND AUTOBIOGRAPHICAL A.1 - A.53 A.1 Obituaries and tributes.
+SECTION A BIOGRAPHICAL AND AUTOBIOGRAPHICAL A.1 - A.53

+A.1 Obituaries and tributes.

 Biographical Memoirs of Fellows of the Royal Society, 23, 1977, pp.529-556 (by P.B.
 Moon).

 Contemporary Physics, 17, no.1, 1976.

 The Times, 12 September 1975.

 2 pp. account of Thomson's life and work, by O.R.
 Frisch, n.d.
 [1975].

-Photocopy of a printed collection of messages and photographs assembled by Thomson's younger daughter, Rose Bell, in honour of his 80th birthday (see Moon, Memoir , p.549).
+Photocopy of a printed collection of messages and photographs assembled by Thomson's younger daughter, Rose Bell, in honour of his 80th birthday (see Moon, Memoir, p.549).
 Contributors include many of Thomson's friends as well as members of his own family.

+A.2-A.14

+Autobiographical material.

-A.2-A.14 Autobiographical material.
-The main source is Thomson's draft autobiography (A.2- A.12) in a series of notebooks and loose pages, most auto- graph manuscript but including some typed-up sequences.
-Some additional notes and material are included in A.13, Of his autobiography, Thomson wrote (A.2): 'This book has been written for my children and grandchildren, in the hopes that the former may be interested in reading of events they remember or have heard about and that the latter as they grow up may enjoy hearing about the homes in which their parents lived, and the family into which they have been born.
-It is not meant for publication, but I have no objection to suitable extracts being published at bon's discretion [ Sir, bon Adam Thomson to do.'
+The main source is Thomson's draft autobiography (A.2-A.12) in a series of notebooks and loose pages, most autograph manuscript but including some typed-up sequences.
+Some additional notes and material are included in A.13.

+Of his autobiography, Thomson wrote (A.2): 'This book has been written for my children and grandchildren, in the hopes that the former may be interested in reading of events they remember or have heard about and that the latter as they grow up may enjoy hearing about the homes in which their parents lived, and the family into which they have been born.
+It is not meant for publication, but I have no objection to suitable extracts being published at John's discretion [ Sir John Adam Thomson, KCMG ], or at David's EMr.
+D.P.
+Thomson ] if John happens to be out of England.
+A copy may be lent to whoever the Royal Society selects to write the usual biographical memoir.
+I did not feel able to write about Kathleen CKathleen Buchanan, née Adam Smith J, but hope to have a few copies made of a selection of her letters which may give a better idea of her than I can hope to do.'